AdobeDocs/dynamic-media-classic.en/help/using/quick-start-mixed-media-sets.md

 Publishing a Mixed Media Set places it on Adobe Dynamic Media Classic servers and activates the URL string.

 Mixed Media Sets require that you publish to **Video Server** and also to **Image Server**.
-You use **Video Server** to publish the actual videos that you marked for publishing.
+Use **Video Server** to publish the actual videos that you marked for publishing.
 And, you use **Image Server** to publish related assets, such as the video thumbnails, and set information for any Adaptive Video Set.

 See [Publish a Mixed Media Set](publishing-mixed-media-set.md#publishing-a-mixed-media-set).